Victoria University congratulates the outstanding achievements of VU alumni recognised in its 2019 Alumni Awards on 3 October.

 The annual Alumni Awards acknowledge exceptional accomplishments from alumni across a range of fields, this year including graduates from the fields of engineering, science, public service, community development, and sport.

 Victoria University 2019 Alumni Award recipients

-Lifetime Achievement Alumni Award (for outstanding contributions to profession or community)
+The VU Lifetime Achievement Alumni Award is for outstanding contributions to profession or community.